Lead from your center.

 Authenticity

-Presence & integrity
+Presence & foundation

 Exceptional leadership doesn't come from becoming balanced across all dimensions or fixing your weaknesses.
 It comes from leading consistently from your core strengths and building around your natural pattern.
 Your natural center is the unique intersection of these dimensions where you lead most powerfully — and this work helps you find it and stay there.